- How to be a Kpop Star

 Apply for as many online auditions and live auditions as possible.

-We would recommend you check back every week as companies update their site regularly on the latest news regarding tryouts and auditions.
+We recommend you check back every week as companies regularly update their site on the latest news regarding tryouts and auditions.
 Since K-pop is becoming more and more global, global live auditions are happening all over the world.

 What to expect at K-pop auditions.

-There used to be the top 3 but now it is the top 4.
-Big Hit Entertainment (HYBE), JYP Entertainment, SM Entertainment, and YG Entertainment.
+There used to be the top 3, but now it is the top 4.
+HYBE, JYP Entertainment, SM Entertainment, and YG Entertainment.
 Competition to be a trainee at these K-pop entertainment companies will be intense.
-Typically thousands apply and only 1-2 will get selected to be a trainee.
+Thousands apply, and only 1-2 will get selected to be a trainee.
 HYBE focuses primarily on boy groups and is the toughest company to enter into.
 They give a lot of attention to one group and promote that one particular group.
 As with the case of BTS.

 Where to apply for K-pop auditions.